nomelif/Audionodes/README.md

 You might need to create the `MIDI input` node after plugging in your MIDI device on Windows, or connect it properly through an interface like [QjackCtl](https://qjackctl.sourceforge.io/) on Linux.
 On Windows you may also need something like [loopMIDI](http://www.tobias-erichsen.de/software/loopmidi.html) in order to get MIDI input from other software.

 If you don't have a MIDI keyboard lying around, try a virtual one like [VMPK](http://vmpk.sourceforge.net/).
-With

 Currently there is no envelope configured, so ends and beginnings of notes will be abrupt.
 The output range of the `Sink` goes from `-1` to `1`, and anything that sums to louder than that will be clipped (and not sound great depending on your taste).